 Although Ian is still hard at work, with no plans to retire, he does take regular time out to relax and unwind:

-“I do disappear from time to time; mostly to France and the French alps for skiing.
+“I do disappear from time to time; mostly to France and the French Alps for skiing.
 I also go sailing and I’m keen on cycling as well.
 I love to get away.
 When you’re on a yacht floating around Greece, it’s amazing how bad the mobile phone signal is!
-When you’re travelling, you can end up somewhere and think ‘oh there’s no signal here, so we’ll stay here until tomorrow.’
-That bits really nice.”
+When you’re travelling, you can end up somewhere and think, ‘Oh, there’s no signal here, so we’ll stay here until tomorrow.’
+That bit is really nice.”

 “I do tend to rebel against the ageing process”

 The businessman explains that he pays very little attention to his age, but says that he does allow himself more time to do the things he wants to do as he gets older.
 He says, “I do tend to rebel against the ageing process.
 Spending more time away, doing what I enjoy, is probably the only recognition I give to my age.
 And I do take longer to travel.

 “For example, in the past, I travelled to Paris and back in a day for work.
 Now I would probably add another 24 hours onto that.
 Sometimes I do feel very old but then I just pick myself up and get going.
 In my view, the ageing process is 90% mental and 10% physical.”

 Reflecting back on his experience of setting up his own business, Ian expresses how careful planning and a desire to do something different can be all you need to get started on your next adventure:

 “I think it helps to plan with the mindset of how do I do this, not should I do this.
 For example, I knew I was going to start my own business, so it was just a question of working out how.
 I think by doing something different as you get older, you’ll reflect back on life with a much brighter light.
 It will bring a bit of colour.”